openshift-labs/learn-katacoda/intro-openshift/transferring-files/04-synchronizing-files-with-a-container.md

 ``oc set env dc/blog MOD_WSGI_RELOAD_ON_CHANGES=1``{{execute}}

-This command will update the deployment configuration, shutdown the existing pod and replacing it with a new instance of our application.
+This command will update the deployment configuration, shutdown the existing pod and replace it with a new instance of our application with the environment variable now being passed through to the application.

 Because the existing pod has been shutdown, we will need to capture again the new name for the pod.

 ``POD=`oc get pods --selector app=blog -o custom-columns=name:.metadata.name --no-headers`; echo $POD``{{execute}}

-You may also notice that the synchronization process we had running in the background has stopped.
+You may also notice that the synchronization process we had running in the background may have stopped.
 This is because the pod it was connected to had been shutdown.

 You can check this is the case by running:

 ``jobs``{{execute}}

-If it is still showing as running, run:
+If it is still showing as running, due to shutdown of the pod not yet having been detected, run:

 ``kill -9 %1``{{execute}}